Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Sample versions and applications

 It clearly appears in all figures that plotting $y(\alpha_n)$ as a function of $\alpha_n$ gives a visual test to differentiate between distributions based on their tail behaviour.

 In Figure~\ref{fig:GeomQuantilesOrder2-gl}, we can clearly identify the difference of behaviour for the various distributions: the lighter the tail, the faster the convergence.
 Note also that increasing the number of observations when increasing $\alpha_n$ does not have much impact on the observed pattern, when comparing the left and right plots of Figure~\ref{fig:GeomQuantilesOrder2-gl}.
 We surmise that it is due to the large number of (simulated) observations, $10^5$.

-Let us turn to Figure~\ref{fig:GeomQuantilesOrder2-GammaN}, where the plot $y(\alpha_n)$ is made when taking into account the theoretical bound for $\alpha_n$ given in Theorem~\ref{thm:numerics}, (ii).
-Note that the plot corresponds to the average of $y(\alpha_n)$ computed $10$ times, each with different seed.

-In Figure~\ref{fig:GeomQuantilesOrder2-GammaN}, we also observe a distinct behaviour of the function $y(\alpha_n)$ according to the tail of the distribution.
-The convergence towards the limit $0$ is evidently very slow, especially for the Pareto$(2.2)$-distribution (with no third moment).
-Nevertheless, note that $\alpha_n$ is still `far' from $1$, with the range of $\alpha_n$ corresponding only to the first interspace on the $x$-axis of Figure~\ref{fig:GeomQuantilesOrder2-gl}.